Why your student loan payments may be delayed (again)

 There are big logistical and political risks to requiring tens of millions of borrowers to resume repayments in May.

-Logistically, two mammoth student loan servicers, Navient and FedLoan, are winding down their federal contracts, leaving the department to shift millions of borrowers to other servicers.
-That could make it harder for some to get the help they'll need changing repayment plans or monthly payments.
-Not the kind of frustration Democrats want lingering into an election season.
+Logistically, two mammoth student loan servicers, Navient and FedLoan, are winding down their federal contracts, leaving the Education Department to shift millions of borrowers to other servicers.
+That could make it harder for some to get the help they'll need changing repayment plans or monthly payments — not the kind of frustration Democrats want lingering into an election season.

 Which is the biggest problem with May, as anyone with a calendar will tell you: It is dangerously close to the midterm elections in November.
 Asking borrowers to resume repaying student loans ahead of those elections offers little political upside for Democrats.